 Fig. 1 Headwater streams sampled in an interface region of the Paraná and Paraguay basins.
 Filled circles represent streams of the Paraná basin, and filled triangles represent streams of the Paraguay basin.
 The names of streams and their respective codes are indicated at the bottom of the map (Valério et al 2007)

-Fig. 2 Turnover and nestedness components of taxonomic and functional beta diversity in streams of the Paraná and Paraguay basins.
-Clockwise from top left: nestedness component of functional beta diversity, turnover component of functional beta diversity, turnover component of taxonomic beta diversity and nestedness component of taxonomic beta diversity.
+Fig. 2 Turnover and nestedness components of taxonomic and phylogenetic beta diversity in streams of the Paraná and Paraguay basins.
+Clockwise from top left: total, turnover and nestedness components of taxonomic beta diversity, and in the bottom line the total, turnover and nestedness components of phylogenetic beta diversity.
 Filled circles correspond to Paraná streams and triangles to Paraguay streams.

-Fig. 3 PCPS of stream fish communities from Paraná and Paraguay basins.
-The squares indicates the streams of Paraná basin and triangles indicates the streams of Paraguay basin.